buscarini/jjdeploy/README.md

 ## License

-JJDeployer is released under the MIT license.
+JJDeploy is released under the MIT license.
 See LICENSE for details.